Mayor Nan Whaley designated Kery Gray as the Mayor's Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Liaison at the Pride Gayla on June 6, 2014.

 Same Sex Marriages

 The Mayor performs marriage ceremonies for any couple with a marriage license.
-The Mayor was an early supporter of equal access to marriage and performed the first same-sex marriage ceremony in the State of Ohio following the June 26, 2015 Supreme Court decision.
+The Mayor was an early supporter of equal access to marriage and performed the first same-sex marriage ceremony in Ohio following the June 26, 2015, Supreme Court decision.

 Request a Proclamation, Greeting or Wedding

 Requests for information, community presentations, or other assistance may be directed to the contact below.
 Special emphasis will be given to local residents and community groups seeking information and assistance.
 To contact Mayor Whaley's Lesbian, Gay, Bisexual, Transgendered and Queer (LGBTQ) Liaison: